-5.4 All types of Collateral are subject to haircuts which take into account the liquidity, price volatility, potential future exposures, and market conditions that may affect the perceived risk attributes of the Collateral.
-The haircut for cash Collateral in HKD is determined based on the bid/ask spread level (which reflects the market liquidity) of HKD.
+- 5.4 All types of Collateral are subject to haircuts which take into account the liquidity, price volatility, potential future exposures, and market conditions that may affect the perceived risk attributes of the Collateral. - The haircut for cash Collateral in HKD is determined based on the bid/ask spread level (which reflects the market liquidity) of HKD.
 For cash Collateral in other Eligible Currencies and Eligible Non-cash Collateral, haircuts are determined by referencing the highest 99.7% value-at-risk over a range of look back periods to ensure that at least 99% of all observations have been taken into account.

-- 5.5 The sufficiency of haircuts is also validated by comparing: (i) the bid/ask spread of the Collateral; and (ii) the value-at-risk calculation of OTC Clear's Collateral portfolio with five-year historical data on a rolling basis in addition to historical and hypothetical extreme but plausible stress scenarios.
-The validation is performed monthly and on an ad hoc basis under volatile market conditions. - 5.6 The inclusion of historical and hypothetical stress scenarios from extreme but plausible market conditions for haircut validation enables OTC Clear to mitigate pro-cyclicality by setting a larger haircut in times of low market volatility.
+- The sufficiency of haircuts is also validated by comparing: (i) the bid/ask spread of the Collateral; and (ii) the value-at-risk calculation of OTC Clear's Collateral portfolio with five-year historical data on a rolling basis in addition to historical and hypothetical extreme but plausible stress scenarios.
+The validation is performed monthly and on an ad hoc basis under volatile market conditions. - 5.7 A buffer will be applied to the haircut calculation result and referencing a haircut ratio of the same Collateral determined by other clearing houses under HKEX Group or global clearing houses. - The inclusion of historical and hypothetical stress scenarios from extreme but plausible market conditions for haircut validation enables OTC Clear to mitigate pro-cyclicality by setting a larger haircut in times of low market volatility.
 This buffer can reduce the need for continuous haircut adjustments or triggering Additional Margin calls which may exacerbate an already stressed market condition.